 4.3.
-Exogenous Representations
+Exogenous representations

 Exogenous representations typically limit either the maximum market share a technology may attain in a given year or the annual percentage growth rate a technology can achieve.
 Such constraints serve as a proxy for any and all of the factors limiting technology adoption.
 Manne and Richels (2002), in their assessment of the effects of learning on the timing of new technology adoption using the MERGE model, limit the production from new technologies in each region to 1% of total production in the year in which the technology is initially introduced.
 This limit increases by a factor of three for each decade thereafter implying that large-scale energy technologies require 40 years to supply 80% of the market.
-Consistent with this specification, the Dynamic New Earth 21 model limits CCS adoption in the electric power sector to 20% per decade (Yamaji, 2003).
-Johnson (2002) in a bottom-up cost optimization model of a U.S. electric grid constrains CCS adoption to roughly 5% per year.
+Consistent with this specification, the Dynamic New Earth 21 model limits CCS adoption in the electric power sector such that the total amount of carbon captured does not grow by more than 20 percentage points per decade (Fujii, 2003).
+Johnson (2002) in a bottom-up cost optimization model of a U.S. electric grid constrains the share of CCS adoption to roughly five percentage points per year.
 For the purposes of long-term modeling, these exogenous approaches effectively replicate the empirical S-shaped adoption patterns.
 Yet such adoption limits are unresponsive to policy stringency.

 4.4.
-Endogenous Representations
+Endogenous representations

 Endogenous representations incorporate feedback from one or more of the factors listed in Section 4.2.
-Thus if very stringent restrictions on CO2 are introduced suddenly, an endogenous adjustment cost constraint can allow rapid expansion of the technology, but with increasing costs.
-A simple exogenous constraint presents the same limits whether the price of carbon is \$10 or \$500 per ton.
-This section will examine the endogenous treatment of three factors influencing adoption rates in CGE models: specialized resource factors, capital vintaging, and capital malleability.
-Two other approaches, technology cost reduction through learning and adjustable supply curves will be also discussed.
+Thus if very stringent restrictions on $CO_2$ are introduced suddenly, an endogenous adjustment cost constraint can allow rapid expansion of the technology, but with increasing costs.
+A simple exogenous constraint presents the same limits whether the price of carbon is \$10 or \$500/t C. This section will examine the endogenous treatment of three factors influencing adoption rates in CGE models: specialized resource factors, capital vintaging, and capital malleability.
+Two other approaches, technology cost reduction through learning and adjustable supply curves, will be also discussed.

 4.4.1.
-Specialized resouce factors
+Specialized resource factors

 An approach for representing the penetration process, that is theoretically consistent with CGE modeling, is to explicitly introduce an additional specialized resource as a factor of production, specific to the new technology, whose endowment in the economy is initially quite limited.
-In the context of large-scale electricity generating technologies, this specialized resource factor may be thought of as engineering capacity to build and install new plants that is initially limited but that increases in availability as the technology moves from the pilot plant stage to viable market competition.
+In the context of large-scale electricity generating technologies, this specialized resource factor may be thought of as engineering capacity to build and install new plants that is initially limited but that increases in availability as the technology moves from the pilot plant stage to commercial deployment.
 The price of this factor and its annual rents are determined endogenously, depending on its quantity relative to demand for the technology.
 As modeled, the factor endowment is initially limited but grows as a function of the technology's output.
-Additionally, an elasticity of substitution is specified within the CES production structure between the factor resource and the capital, labor, and energy bundle (see Figure 4) 12.
+Additionally, an elasticity of substitution is specified within the CES production structure between the factor resource and the capital, labor, and energy bundle (see Fig. 3).